How do I edit/delete an entry after I’ve released it?

 You can move these entries to their permanent matter (project, initiative) by following these steps:

-• You’ll see a gray action bar appear above the entry.
-In it, there will be an “assign” button – it looks like a folder with an arrow on it.
-Please click that button.
+You’ll see the gray Action Bar appear above the entry.
+In it, there will be an “Assign” button, which looks like a folder with an arrow on it.
+Click the "Assign" button.

-• When you’ve clicked the “assign” button, you’ll see the matter (project, initiative) selection modal pop up.
+When you’ve clicked the “Assign” button, you’ll see the Assign Matter (project, initiative) modal pop up.
 From there, you can select the permanent matter (project, initiative) for the entry from the drop-down.
-You can also search for a matter (project, initiative) in the search bar.
+You can also search for a matter (project, initiative) by typing its name in the Matter field.

 How do I delete a temporary matter (project, initiative)?